patfiaux/CRSsim/README.md

 3.1.1 **Generate guides and their targets**.
 Both single-guide as well as dual-guide screens can be simulated.
 For both of them, the number of guides (`nrGuides`) must be specified, as well as the screen system (`crisprSystem`) and the step size between guides (`stepSize`).
 Additionally, if a dual CRISPR screen is selected, the deletion size must be specified (`deletionSize`).

-Possible `crisprSystem` options include: `CRISPRi`, `CRISPRa`, `Cas9` and `dualCRISPR`
+Possible `crisprSystem` options include: `CRISPRi`, `CRISPRa`, `CRISPRcas9` and `dualCRISPR`

-If this option is chosen, all guides are abritrarily chosen to be located on chromosome 1 and ~5% of the guides will be selected to serve as positive controls.
+If this option is chosen, all guides are arbitrarily chosen to be located on chromosome 1 and ~5% of the guides will be selected to serve as positive controls.

 ```r
 sim.flags$nrGuides <- 10000